RaghavAtris69/RaghavAtris69/README.md

 ## About Me
 - 🔭 Aspiring AI Innovator | High School Entrepreneur 🎓
 - 🚀 Co Founder and CEO of [Existense](https://www.existense.in) An initiative with a very Intuitive and Advanced technology, aiming in reduction of human efforts and helping people in their daily lives.
-- 👯 Looking to collaborate on Open Source
-- 💪 Currently working on A.I and M.L
+ - 💪 Currently working on AI and ML
 ---